mikal-chawdry/Working-at-Qwizzle/README.md

 ## Current Openings

 Below you can find the current job or freelance opportunities at [Qwizzle](http://www.qwizzle.co.uk).

-Note that the below openings will be extented to the chosen candidate(s) on a temporary contract basis.
+IMPORTANT - Note that the below openings will be extented to the chosen candidate(s) on a temporary contract basis with work billed on an hourly basis.
 No permanent positions of employment will be extended to any successful candidate.

 ### 1. UI/UX Designer